Luis Avilán: Washington Nationals

 On December 14, 2020, Avilán signed a minor league contract with the Washington Nationals organization.
 On March 28, 2021, Avilán was selected to the 40-man roster.
-On April 17, 2021, it was announced that Avilán had suffered a tear in his left UCL, requiring Tommy John surgery and ending his 2021 season early.
+On April 17, it was announced that Avilán had suffered a tear in his left UCL, requiring Tommy John surgery and ending his season early.
 He was placed on the 60-day injured list on April 30.
 In 4 games for the Nationals in 2021, Avilán registered a 12.60 ERA with 4 strikeouts.
-Avilán became a free agent following the 2021 season and re-signed with the Nationals on a minor league contract on November 29, 2021.
-He elected free agency on November 10, 2022.
+Avilán became a free agent following the season and re-signed with the Nationals on a minor league contract on November 29, 2021.

+In 2022, Avilán spent the season in the Nationals' minor league system.
+Playing in 36 games split between the High–A Wilmington Blue Rocks and Triple–A Rochester Red Wings, he recorded a cumulative 4.84 ERA with 39 strikeouts in 35 1/3 innings pitched.
+Avilán elected free agency following the season on November 10, 2022.

+On October 20, 2023, Avilán retired from professional baseball.

+Coaching career

+On February 18, 2024, Avilán was hired to serve as the assistant pitching coach for the Florida Complex League Phillies, the rookie-level affiliate of the Philadelphia Phillies.